ADVENTURES AROUND THE WORLD

 Characteristics

 Mudeungsan is a mountain in South Korea in Mudeungsan National Park closeby the city of Gwangju in southwestern Korea.
-The highest peak of Mudeungsan is named Cheonwang-bong (elevation 3894ft)summit, but it has been designated as a protection zone for air force military installations.
-Therefore the highest spot climbers can ascend to without special permission is Seoseokdae Rocks at an elevation of 3445 ft.
+The highest peak of Mudeungsan is named Cheonwang-bong (elevation 3894ft) summit, but it has been designated as a protection zone for air force military installations.
+Therefore the highest spot climbers can ascend to without special permission is Seoseokdae Rocks at an elevation of 3454 ft.

 Trailhead

-The most popular route starts at the temple Wonhyo-sa Parking Area (35o8'54"N 129o58'9"E , elevation 1312ft).
-The Wonhyo-sa Temple has an ornate pavilion overlooking the park and a bronze bell dating to 1710.
+The most popular route starts at the temple Wonhyosa Parking Area (35.13341oN 126.95914oE , elevation 402 ft).
+The Wonhyosa Temple has an ornate pavilion overlooking the park and a bronze bell dating to 1710.
 The temple is just uphill from the parking area.
+You proceed up the road through the popular tourist area past other historic buildings.

 On Mount Mudeungsan